 Info and Registration

-Participants will be expected to attend all four sessions for the sake of continuity and trust within the group.
-Each session will include a presentation, some discussion, time in small group sharing and a brief mid-session break.
+Participants will be expected to attend all three sessions for the sake of continuity and trust within the group.
+Each session will include presentation and significant discussion time in small group sharing.

 Each session will begin promptly at 6:30 and will adjourn when finished, no later than 8:30.

-Session 1 – June 5 - The Problem of Pain
+Session 1 – June 1 - The Problem of Suffering

 Why do bad things happen?
 Where is God in the midst of tragedy?
-What do we expect of God?
-In this session we will engage in a lively discussion about the complexities of pain and loss in our lives and in the world.
+How do we notice people reacting to their own suffering or to the suffering of others?
+In this session we will engage in a discussion about the complexities of pain and loss in our lives and in the world, which is the very place where pastoral care is most needed.

-Session 2- June 12 - Kissing the Boo Boo
+Session 2- June 9- Kissing the Boo Boo - the Power of Presence

-Session 3- June 19 - The Power of Presence
+Session 3– June 16 - Practicing Pastoral Presence

-They say that 90% of life is just showing up.
-Providing a loving, listening presence is more powerful than anything you can say.
-In this session we will both learn and practice some very useful active and reflective listening skills.
+They say that 90% of life is showing up.
+Providing an open, loving and listening presence is more powerful than anything we can say.
+In this session we will gain two important and practical skills for being present in a pastoral visit through learning concrete and helpful listening and prayer skills.
+We’ll also go over the outline of an effective pastoral visit from beginning to end.